EVs might cut your fuel bill substantially, but will they actually save you money in the long run?

 Several reports from sources including the US Department of Energy, We Predict and LeasePlan have shown that EVs generally cost less to maintain over time than fuel-powered cars.
 This is because EVs have far fewer moving parts and fewer fluids that need replacing.

 The second exception is the high-voltage battery pack.
-Most brands guarantee these for around seven years or 100,000 miles and, if you use them carefully, there’s a good chance they can be made to last a lot longer.
-Eventually, however, the battery’s capacity will fade to a point that it needs to be recycled and replaced with a fresh one – this can cost anywhere from £5,000 to more than £10,000 on models with long-range packs.
+Most brands guarantee these for around seven years or 100,000 miles and, if you use them carefully, there’s a good chance that most EV battery packs will outlast the car they're fitted to.
+However, some EVs – especially those that cover very high annual mileages – might find their capacity eventually fades to a point that it needs to be recycled and replaced with a fresh one.
+This can cost anywhere from £5,000 to more than £10,000 on models with big batteries.
+As a warranty is in place to cover the battery, this is something you don't need to worry about at all unless you're buying an old or high-mileage EV.

 You can maximise the lifespan of your battery by trying to keep the charge state between 20% and 80%, and only using the pack’s full capacity when travelling long distances.
 Many EV models and even some charging points let you set your max charge level so you can match your usage to your requirements.
 Similarly, you should try to limit your use of fast chargers only to when they’re needed, such as longer journeys, and aim to use slower charging where possible, such as a typical 7kW home EV charger.